-Many thanks to Julia for her help constructing this pedigree.
+Many thanks to Rory and Jenny Pottage (daughter of Joan Anstey) for information they have kindly provided.
+Many thanks also to Julia for her help constructing this pedigree.

 - Overview of the Johannesburg Ansteys